JTermens/APA-Project-Networks/README.md

 Group function: ```$ python -m unittest test_Tree.py```

 On the other hand, a profiling was done using cProfiler for the functions `make_kd_tree`, `get_nearest_neighbour`, and both implementations of k-neighbour search (`get_k_neighbours_heap` and `get_k_neighbours_eq`) benchmarking.
-Its implementation and results could be found at the [test folder](https://github.com/JTermens/APA-Project-Networks/blob/master/tests/).
-Furthermore, the functions found in the main code have been profiled too with cProfiler, results could be found at `main_profiling.txt`.
+Its implementation and results could be found at the [test folder](https://github.com/JTermens/APA-Project-Networks/tree/master/k-d%20tree%20test).
+Furthermore, the functions found in the main code have been profiled too with cProfiler, results could be found at [profiling folder](https://github.com/JTermens/APA-Project-Networks/blob/master/profiling/).

 ## Objectives and followed steps